 Immediately afterwards, a double-cable footbridge will take you across a ravine to the main wall, where you continue steeply upwards before the trail – now less difficult – brings you to a stage that features beautiful plated rocks.
 Your climb continues steeply upwards by a small ledge (C/D).
 There is now a short, somewhat easier section, until you finally come to another ledge bringing you to the final, difficult section of the via ferrata.
 Things become easier, with flatter terrain taking you to the end of the climb.

 You will descend via the marked hiking path that drops down from the Saukarkopf.

 Experienced climbers find numerous climbing routes on the Arlspitze, a peak just below the Schuhflicker.
-There is a perfect route here for everyone, from short to very challenging.
-These have been restored to tip-top shape and outfitted with new climbing bolts.
+There is a perfect route for everyone, from short to very challenging.

 Regardless of the route, all climbers require a rope and full climbing gear (incl. harness and express slings) for safety.

 Via Ferrata Safety Rules